RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 ### Inverse Perspective Mapping
 Inverse Perspective Mapping is basically a perspective transformation or a homography between two planes in the world.
 The idea here is to project the camera view (image plane) on to the ground plane in the world to obtain a birds-eye-view of the scene.
 One way to do this is to directly pick a set of points (minimum 4) in the image corresponding to a rectangular region on the ground plane and then estimate the homography matrix.

-In order to estimate the homography, you need a set correspondences.
+In order to estimate the homography, you need a set of correspondences.
 You need a reference object lying flat on the world ground plane (any rectangular shaped board would do).
 Measure the location of the corner points of the board in the world frame and log the projection of these point on the image plane as well.
 You can use OpenCV's `cv2.getPerspectiveTransform` to feed in the corresponding points and obtain the homography.

 Once the homography is known, pick the bottom center of all the bounding boxes, as this point most closely represents the point on the ground plane, and apply the homography to this image point to obtain an estimate of location in the world frame.